Code-Institute-Submissions/rockband-1/README.md

 - Size of photos is flexible and responds according to smaller screen size

 Bugs:
+- Zero height issue where the footer collapsed and sat ontop of the page content.
+This was fixed using a 'clearfix'
 - Using the hamburger menu after collapse on smaller screens not working.
 - Padding-bottom on Photos page not showing meaning gallery is too close to the footer
-- Header on More Releases section under Music does not center and sit about the hr element
+- Header on More Releases section under Music does not center and sit about the hr element (FIXED- Removed header)

 ## Deployment

 The website was deployed using GitHub Pages.
 The GitHub Pages site was built from the master branch.

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:

-Different values for environment variables (Heroku Config Vars)?
-Different configuration files?
-Separate git branch?
-In addition, if it is not obvious, you should also describe how to run your code locally.

 ## Credits